 13.2.
-Where the Course is an Onsite Course, conducted outside of the United Kingdom we shall be entitled to charge you for any travelling expenses reasonably incurred by the tutor conducting the Course.
+Where the Course is an Onsite Course, delivered face-to-face and conducted outside of the United Kingdom we shall be entitled to charge you for any travelling expenses reasonably incurred by the tutor conducting the Course.

 13.3.
 Once the Booking Confirmation is issued we will provide you with an invoice for the Course Fee.

 13.4.
 All invoices should be paid within 30 days of the date of the invoice or in accordance with any terms which we have agreed in writing with you in advance without any set off, counterclaim, deduction or withholding (save in relation to deductions or withholdings of tax required by law).